cloudwatt/applications/bundle-trusty-backup/README_EN.md

 To automate the backup you can use CRON installed by default on the server. it's going to allow you to **schedule** your backup.

-To help manage backups , I propose to centralize on a **volume** attached to the server Duplicity.This one is mounted on the creation of the stack .
+To help manage backups , I propose to centralize on a **volume** attached to the server Duplicity.This one is mounted on the start of the stack .
 I did it for separate the server of your backups for more **security** and **flexibility**.
 The volume is mounted in the `ext4/mnt/vdb/` it will allow you to have a completely independent backup set of your server Duplicity.

-The following command backup a server in your infrastructure from your Duplicity server and storing the backup on the volume attach with Duplicity:
+This following command, backup a server in your infrastructure from your Duplicity server and storing the backup on the volume attach with Duplicity:
 ~~~
 ssh cloud@iPremoteserver -i ~/.ssh/yourkeypair.pem "duplicity  --exclude /proc --exclude /sys --exclude /tmp / sftp://cloud@IPduplicity//mnt/vdb/ --ssh-option="-oIdentityFile=/home/cloud/.ssh/yourkeypair.pem""
 ~~~